 Import designs you’ve found online or created yourself using the built-in USB port on the machine’s side.
 Plug in a jump drive, and access your designs on the LCD screen easily.

 When importing a design, just make sure it’s a compatible format.
-It would be no fun to import a design that causes your SE1900 to malfunction!
+You have to also unzip all files before importing.